HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](C2.png)
 (Above is an image of the water cup component including the micro servo.)

 Rather than tape, I also used a small amount of hot glue to adhere the straw attachment because I did not think that tape would hold it sufficiently especially with the movement and water involved.
+You may notice that in the next few photos the straw magically changes from orange to green.
+This is because I had to re-cut the straw as I had cut the trough too deep and when the water was scooped it would drip down the straw.
+I first tried to patch it up with hot glue but it looked messy and unprofessional.
+So to increase the amount of water being deposited into the plant and to streamline the look, I replaced the straw entirely.

 ![Image](C3.png)
 (This is an image of the attached straw attachment).